mpuigsari/Pez/README.md

-# Pez – ROS2 Teleoperation & Acoustic Control of a Robotic Fish
+# Pez – ROS2 Teleoperation, Sensor Integration & Acoustic Control of a Robotic Fish

-> A comprehensive solution for underwater robotic teleoperation and wireless communication using ROS2, Docker, and acoustic modems.
+> A comprehensive solution for underwater robotic teleoperation, sensor integration, and wireless communication using ROS2, Docker, Python sensor drivers, and acoustic modems.

 ---